Drive ExpoCut with your AI agent.

 Remove background

-On-device ONNX segmentation.
+On-device segmentation.
 Produces an alpha mask on a clip or image without uploading frames.

 Generate captions

-Transcribe spoken audio with Whisper and place time-aligned caption layers on the timeline, styled with a chosen preset.
+Transcribe spoken audio on-device and place time-aligned caption layers on the timeline, styled with a chosen preset.
+See transcript styles live →

 Reorder / hide layers